 It is not clear whether Kabo uses White or Brown Rice in this recipe.
 Brown Rice is preferred to White Rice by many thanks to the additional micronutrients and fiber it can provide.

-Peas are the most common plant-based ingredient used in premium and grain-free dog food.
+Peas and Chickpeas are the most common plant-based ingredient used in premium and grain-free dog food.

 They have a very high proportion of protein for a plant-based ingredient, making them appealing to manufacturers who want to make their recipe appealing.